ExaDev/b-scan/README.md

 - **Android 10 (API 29) or newer** - Most phones from 2019 onwards
 - **Optional features** (app works fine without these):
   - NFC for tap-to-scan identification
-  - Camera for QR codes and barcodes
+  - Camera for future QR code and barcode support
   - Bluetooth for connecting scales

 ### Installation